 "Today.
 While you're at school.
 You can't leave it wandering around the house all day while we're gone; that would be begging for any of all kinds of disaster.
 You can't take it to school with you, either.
 I guess you'll just have to turn it loose in the backyard where you found it."
 James turned to leave.
 "Goin' to work.
 Don't forget to lock up."

 Joe looked at the ralts, looking at him, looking concerned.
 He took up his backpack and sat on his bed to think.
 First to mind came places to try to hide her from his father, but that would be a future problem.
 He had about six minutes to leave before risking a tardy slip.
-There was a daycare not too far away, but he could not get her there and himself to school in time, today, and the thought of her being thrown in amongst a group of unfamiliar pokemon brought him to shudder.
+There was a daycare not too far away, but he could not get her there and himself to school in time, today, and the thought of her being thrown in among a group of unfamiliar pokemon brought him to shudder.
 Those that naturally pick fights were usually kept separated, but things happened to pokemon in daycare sometimes, and there really was nothing to do about it.

 Joe needed a friend, a pokemon person—"Percival!"
 He ran to the telephone and called a home three mailboxes north of his own.

 Mrs. Finnegan answered on the third ring.
 "No, he left for school a few minutes ago.
 Why aren't you on your way?
 Yes, I heard the noises last night.
 Hubby went out the back to yell at them.
 You've got to be kidding—certainly, bring her over; and hurry up, school ain't waiting for you, boy."

 Joe rushed out through his front door with a heavy backpack bouncing behind him and a lighter ralts bouncing before him in his arms.
 He knocked on the Finnegan's front door and was met by both Mrs. Finnegan and Sam, Percival's recently-evolved grovyle.